Why was Cardano Invented?

 Cardano Settlement Layer

 This is the Cardano network’s balance ledger.
-A proof of stake (PoS) algorithm is adopted here to create new blocks on the Cardano blockchain and authorise new transactions.
+A Proof of Stake (PoS) algorithm called ‘Ouroboros’ is adopted here to create new blocks on the Cardano blockchain and authorise transactions.
 It was designed and built by IOHK in conjunction with the University of Edinburgh, the University of Athens and the University of Connecticut.
-There are similarities between Cardano’s Settlement Layer and Bitcoin, which we will explore in greater detail shortly.
+Ouroboros improves on the energy-draining Proof-of-Work (PoW) protocol by determining how independent nodes reach a consensus on its network.
+Its innovative design is proven to be mathematically secure and comparable to the protection offered by the Bitcoin network, which has never been hacked.
+Indeed, there are similarities between Cardano’s Settlement Layer and Bitcoin, which we will take a closer look at a little further on.

 Cardano Computation Layer

-The Cardano Computation Layer is the extra layer upon which smart contracts can be deployed.
-Cardano’s development teams are currently hard at work to design a unique programming language that can build and execute smart contracts.
-This will be known as Plutus.
+The Cardano Computation Layer is the additional layer provided by Ouroboros, upon which smart contracts can be deployed.
+Cardano’s teams are still developing their unique programming language that can build and execute smart contracts.
+This language is known as Plutus, and is similar to Haskell.
 Side chains have also been incorporated to link transactions between the Settlement and Computation Layers.
 Cardano’s multi-layer architecture should also make it simpler for soft fork updates than its predecessor, Ethereum.

 What is Cardano and how does Cardano work for real life uses?
-The Cardano whitepaper stated when the project began to gather momentum that the “overall focus” was to “provide a more balanced and sustainable ecosystem that better accounts for the needs of its users as well as other systems seeking integration”.
+The Cardano whitepaper states that the “overall focus” was to “provide a more balanced and sustainable ecosystem that better accounts for the needs of its users as well as other systems seeking integration”.

 - As a next-generation payment protocol, designed to offer swift and economical transactions between cryptocurrency users